 - Saturday: 10 a.m. to 4 p.m.

 Opening hours are subject to additional services and recitals.
 To check opening hours contact the Parish Office.

-The Friends of Waltham Abbey Church Visitors’ Centre (situated in the crypt) is open throughout the day.
+The Friends of Waltham Abbey Church Visitors’ Centre (situated in the Lady Chapel) is open throughout the day.